Skip to content

 How to Build a Cross-Channel Marketing Automation System That Connects Email, CRM, and Lead Capture

-July 9, 202610 min read1,208 views
+Kayla MorganKayla Morgan10 July 202610 min read1,342 views

-TL;DR: Most cross-channel marketing automation guides explain the tools.
-This one shows IT company owners the exact sequence for connecting email campaigns, lead qualification, and CRM data into one coordinated system — with a four-step framework you can wire up this week, not next quarter.
+TL;DR: Most cross-channel marketing automation guides explain email, CRM, and lead capture as separate problems.
+This one shows IT company owners the exact sequence for connecting all three into a single coordinated workflow, with a named four-step framework tied to real implementation steps.
+You'll finish with a system you can wire up this week, not a reading list.

 What cross-channel marketing automation actually means